 As a theme it has been a frequent subject in popular culture in comics.
 The concept of grouping superhuman characters into a formal team has led to other story tropes.
 There are rival team of supervillains, a flux in membership, government mandates for members, or other storylines that can take this as a vehicle for a membership plot in the story.

 A few of the most well-known series which developed an original take on superteam recruitments in comics are in the following list.

 - The Legion of Super-Heroes; A classic format for a membership drive.
 The Legion of Superheroes utilizes a unique form of a 'recruitment drive' to bolster their membership.
 Advertised intergalactically so as many applicants as possible can come to the tryouts.
 Age requirements, non-duplicated powers of already standing members, and a voting system are only a few of the traditional bylaws used for candidates.

-- The Avengers have been known to have membership as a steady and ever changing theme in its history.
+- The Avengers have been known to have membership as a steady and ever-changing theme in its history.
 At one time completely change their lineup with almost none of the members who had been there in their debut appearance.
 At on time threatened with having their U.S government clearance revoked or shortlisting members and strictly selected which were allowed current membership.
-This would make the Avengers shrink to a seven than six member only unit.
+This would make the Avengers shrink to a seven than six members only unit.

 - The Crusaders: from independent publisher Eclipse comics in 1986 produced a miniseries which told the original content story as it followed the RPG original game play.
 It was produced by Fantasy Games Unlimited as part of a campaign module titled Crisis at Crusaders Citadel.
 The story includes the journey of two young heroes by the names of Condor and Shatterman hoping to apply for membership in becoming the next Crusaders.
 The idea of up-and-coming heroes choosing to take a risk of petitioning for membership has also been utilized as story arc to add new members to a current team.